Kapoorlabs-CAPED/vollseg-napari-btrack/README.md

 ## License

-Distributed under the terms of the [BSD-3] license, "vollseg-napari-mtrack" is free and open source software
+Distributed under the terms of the [BSD-3] license, "vollseg-napari-btrack" is free and open source software

 ## Issues